Data-Driven Nutrition Plan: The Ins and Outs

 Disclaimer

-While all content has been approved by a registered dietitian and strives to provide only accurate, scientific-based information, your specific health needs may or may not apply to the content contained in this post.
+While all content has been approved by a registered dietitian and sports nutritionist and strives to provide only accurate, scientific-based information, your specific health needs may or may not apply to the content contained in this post.
 Data-driven nutrition, data tracking, diet monitoring, and so on, is not advisable for everyone.
 For those with a history of disordered eating habits, or personality-type predispositions for obsessive behaviours, and so on, data-driven nutrition plans are not advisable.
 Similarly, a data-driven nutrition plan is also not a requirement for success.
 Reason being, success largely depends on the ambitiousness of goals, baseline habits, current intake and other factors.

 For example, an athlete who already has 12% BF, but would like to drop a weight class for competitive reasons requires a diligent, structured approach.
 A sedentary, overweight individual who would like to lose 10-15 pounds (4-7kg) for health-related reasons may not.
 This is a very important distinction.
 As always, we advocate a personalized approach to nutritional care and support.